FranzMartyn/scripture-converter/README.md

 # Scripture Converter

-Scripture Converter is a CLI (to be implemented) that detects, analyzes, and converts between different digital Bible formats.
+Scripture Converter is a CLI tool (to be implemented) that detects, analyzes, and converts between different digital Bible formats.

 ## Formats

-Formats to be supported (this list may be changed):
+Planned formats (this list might change):

 JSON: